scott813813/MechFinal/README.md

 The dueling robot uses a set of tasks (specified below) called in a main program to run and target an opponent succesfully.
-The robot uses MicroPython to control two motors and adjust the pitch and yaw axes in order to follow the target (found with the provided thermal camera).
+The robot uses MicroPython to control two motors and adjust the pitch and yaw axes in order to follow the target (found with the provided thermal camera), more information on the software design [here](https://scott813813.github.io/MechFinal/index.html).

 ![My Image](docs/Task_Diagram.jpg) <br>
 The task diagram for the dueling robot.